 - The app/website is not super intuitive for some potential clients.
 I found this especially true for older customers.
 I have had potential clients give up when they attempted to book multiple services.

 - Pet owners have a hard time realizing the limits of services.
 I charged $35 for an overnight.
-That included arriving between 5pm and 7pm depending on customer preference for a 12 hour stay.
+That included arriving between 5pm and 7pm, depending on customer preference, for a 12-hour stay.
 That 12 hours included letting the pets out for potty breaks and feeding them.
 Most thought that would include at least one walk as well.
 A walk would be an additional $20.
 And many thought that would also include me dropping in midday.
-I am not sure what part of overnight confused them but many balked when the added up what all of the services they wanted would cost.
+I am not sure what part of overnight confused them, but many balked when they added up what all of the services they wanted would cost.
 An overnight and midday drop-in (which is what most people going out of town needed) would add up to $50 a day.
-Toss in a walk and it is $70 a day.
+Toss in a walk, and it is $70 a day.

-- Sticker shock for customers.
+- There's some sticker shock for customers.
 A lot of folks are used to giving the neighbor kid $50 for feeding and letting their dog out for a week.
-That's a great side income for a middle schooler, but as a professional, background checked sitter, they should expect to pay you accordingly.
+That's a great side income for a middle schooler, but as a professional, background-checked sitter, they should expect to pay you accordingly.
 The previously mentioned $70 a day for an overnight and a walk could easily exceed $100 a day if there are multiple pets.
-It is still cheaper (and less stressful) than boarding pets, but once they add it all up they are likely to see if that neighbor kid is still available.
-Your price is your price, stick to your pricing structure and if you lose a client or two because of it, so be it.
+It is still cheaper (and less stressful) than boarding pets, but once they add it all up, they are likely to see if that neighbor kid is still available.
+Your price is your price; stick to your pricing structure, and if you lose a client or two because of it, so be it.

 - You will get the stink eye from your own hound when you come home smelling like other dogs.